Azincourt Energy (CVE:AAZ) Trading Up 50% – Here’s Why

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) traded up 50% on Saturday .
+(CVE:AAZ – Get Free Report) shares shot up 50% during mid-day trading on Saturday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-253,181 shares traded hands during mid-day trading, a decline of 2% from the average session volume of 259,671 shares.
+253,181 shares were traded during mid-day trading, a decline of 2% from the average session volume of 259,671 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Price Performance